 Each drawing has its own special meaning, all have been calling to me since the whole pandemic started.

 I find it difficult to write what I feel when I create.
 Part of this is because I lose myself when I draw, and feel my way through the process.
 The line leads the way and provides a connection to my subject matter.

 In each of the drawings, I have been inspired by my most favourite locations, where special memories have been made and the atmosphere of the time.

-I have yet to visit the Exhibition to see them on display, but there is plenty of time for that yet.
 The Exhibition runs until October 4, 2020.
 Please know due to current restrictions, viewing is by Appointment only.